 - A balance sheet total of less than €20 million;

 - Number of employees is less than 250.

 - A QIAIF regulated fund used for purchasing property can also assist foreign entrepreneurs to eliminate all Irish taxes, such as the capital gains, stamp duty or withholding tax when transferring rental income overseas.

 Legal and compliance

-- Ireland is a member of the OECD.
+- Ireland is a member of the OECD, it signed the OECD MLI on 7th June, 2017.
 Furthermore, as a common law jurisdiction, Ireland has a legal system similar to that of UK and US;

 - Intellectual property is often the most valuable asset to a company.
 It is hence important to note the intangible asset should be used for at least 10 years to prevent a clawback of the relief obtained.
 It comprises: